Borbo gemella

-Borbo gemella, the twin swift, is a butterfly of the family Hesperiidae.
-It is found in Africa (including Madagascar) and south-western Arabia.
+Borbo (Torbenlarsenia) gemella, the twin swift, is a butterfly of the family Hesperiidae.
+It is found in several countries of Africa, including Burkina Faso (but also Madagascar island) and south-western Arabia.
 The habitat consists of frost-free savanna and forests.

 The wingspan is about 42 mm.
 Adults are attracted to flowers and males mud-puddle.
 They are on wing year round, with a peak in March and April.

 The larvae feed on Ehrharta, Triticum, Saccharum and Zea species.